Kink-Development-Group/hypno-kinklist/README.md

 # Neo-Kinklist

-Eine moderne React/TypeScript-Implementierung der ursprünglichen Kinklist-Anwendung, mit verbesserter Codebasis und erweiterter Funktionalität.
+A modern React/TypeScript implementation of the original Kinklist application, with an improved codebase and enhanced functionality.

-## Übersicht
+## Overview

-Dieses Projekt ist eine 1:1-Übersetzung des ursprünglichen jQuery-basierten Kinklist zu einer modernen React/TypeScript-Anwendung.
-Es behält alle ursprünglichen Funktionen bei, während es moderne Web-Entwicklungspraktiken einsetzt.
+This project is a 1:1 translation of the original jQuery-based Kinklist to a modern React/TypeScript application.
+It retains all of the original features while utilizing modern web development practices.

-## Funktionen
+## Features

-- Vollständig typisiert mit TypeScript
+- Fully typed with TypeScript
-- Reaktive Komponenten mit React
+- Reactive components with React
-- State-Management mit React Context API
+- State management with React Context API
-- Styling mit SASS
+- Styling with SASS
-- Performanceoptimierung mit Code-Splitting und Tree-Shaking
+- Performance optimization with code splitting and tree shaking
-- Export-Funktionalität mit Imgur-Integration
+- Export functionality with Imgur integration
-- Hash-basierte URL-Freigabe von Selektionen
+- Hash-based URL sharing of selections

-## Projektstruktur
+## Project Structure

-- `src/components/`: React-Komponenten
+- `src/components/`: React components
-  - `Choice.tsx`: Auswahloption für einen Kink
+  - `Choice.tsx`: Choice option for a kink
-  - `EditOverlay.tsx`: Overlay zum Bearbeiten der Kink-Liste
+  - `EditOverlay.tsx`: Overlay for editing the kink list
-  - `Export.tsx`: Exportfunktionalität für die Kink-Liste
+  - `Export.tsx`: Export functionality for the kink list
-  - `InputList.tsx`: Hauptkomponente zur Anzeige der Kategorien und Kinks
+  - `InputList.tsx`: Main component for displaying categories and kinks
-  - `InputOverlay.tsx`: Overlay zur sequentiellen Navigation durch Kinks
+  - `InputOverlay.tsx`: Overlay for sequential navigation through kinks
-  - `KinkCategory.tsx`: Komponente zur Darstellung einer Kink-Kategorie
+  - `KinkCategory.tsx`: Component for displaying a kink category
-  - `KinkRow.tsx`: Komponente zur Darstellung einer Kink-Zeile
+  - `KinkRow.tsx`: Component for displaying a kink row
-  - `Legend.tsx`: Legende für die Auswahl-Level
+  - `Legend.tsx`: Legend for the selection levels
-- `src/context/`: React Context für State-Management
+- `src/context/`: React Context for state management
-  - `KinklistContext.tsx`: Zentraler State und Logik
+  - `KinklistContext.tsx`: Central state and logic
-- `src/styles/`: SASS-Styling
+- `src/styles/`: SASS styling
-  - `main.scss`: Hauptstildatei
+  - `main.scss`: Main style file
-- `src/types/`: TypeScript-Typdefinitionen
+- `src/types/`: TypeScript type definitions
-  - `index.ts`: Typen für Kinks, Kategorien und Auswahloptionen
+  - `index.ts`: Types for kinks, categories, and selection options
-- `src/utils/`: Hilfsfunktionen
+- `src/utils/`: Utility functions
-  - `index.ts`: Utilities für Parsing, Hash-Kodierung/Dekodierung und Export
+  - `index.ts`: Utilities for parsing, hash encoding/decoding, and export

 ## Installation